poros/dumbpm/README.md

 The prioritized list is modelled as the exact solution of a [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem) with the following value function: `norm(value) / ((norm(cost) * norm(duration)) + norm(rigging)`.
 Pretty dumb, indeed.

+If budget isn't specified, the list will simply be sorted by the result of the above value function.
+By default, cost is the only thing counted against the budget, but there is an option to use (cost * duration) instead.

 ```bash
 $ dumbpm prioritize --help
 usage: dumbpm prioritize [-h] [--budget [BUDGET]] filename